 See Related: Best Restaurants in Jamaica to Try

 Lichadonisia, a small island group located above Athens in the North Euboean Gulf, has been dubbed the “Caribbean of Greece” for its bright blue water and lush scenery.
 It has also been compared to the Tuamotu islands of French Polynesia.

 The islands are uninhabited, but there are plenty of options to stay in Kavos on mainland Greece.
 From Kavos, it’s just a few minute boat ride to the main island of Lichadonisia.
 Once on Lichadonisia, you’ll see the stunning Monolia Beach.

-Monolia Beach is a gorgeous bay that is perfect for lounging, swimming, and snorkeling.
-There is a beach bar set up along with beach chairs, so you can really spend the whole day there.
-There is also a shipwreck just off the coast of Lichadonisia that is great for diving.
+Monolia Beach is a gorgeous bay for lounging, swimming, and snorkeling.
+A beach bar and chairs are set up so you can spend the whole day there.
+There is also a shipwreck off the coast of Lichadonisia that is great for diving.